 jiwon joined Watsi on September 18th, 2016.
-Three years ago, jiwon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. jiwon's most recent donation supported Morn, a loving grandmother from Cambodia, to fund ear surgery so she can communicate more clearly.
+Three years ago, jiwon joined our Universal Fund, supporting life-changing treatments for a new Watsi patient every month. jiwon's most recent donation supported Miheretu, a 9 month old baby boy from Ethiopia, to fund colon surgery.

 jiwon has funded healthcare for 51 patients in 10 countries.